Community Gardening

 Help to make Wigan a beautiful environment

-There are many ways you can bring some wild into your neighbourhood, and help encourage greater biodiversity.
-Our campaign focus is on the urban environments within Wigan Borough, your streets, parks, and gardens.
+There are many ways you can bring some wild into your neighbourhood, get community together and help encourage greater biodiversity.
+Our main focus is on the urban environments within Wigan Borough; your streets, parks, and gardens.
 We want people to feel empowered to make a change, it's much easier than you think.

 Get Involved!